thoughtfulbloke/letter2ed/README.md

-Crude Mortality Rates, where CMR takes into account total population change in comparisons by dividing the total number of deaths by the total number of people available to die, improving CMR by acknowledging that different ages have different risks of death so comparing age based risk of death on a uniform basis.
+Crude Mortality Rates, where CMR takes into account total population change in comparisons by dividing the total number of deaths by the total number of people available to die, improving CMR by acknowledging that different ages have different risks of death, so comparing age-based risk of death on a uniform basis.
 In New Zealand, tutorials on making mortality comparisons by using death rates by age and standardising to a reference population have been published since the 1890s[^4].